nicolai5965/Nicolai-Resume-Web-App/README.md

 ## Visit the Website

-Feel free to explore the website and get to know more about my professional journey: [Nicolai's Resume Website](https://nicolai-resume-website.streamlit.app/)https://nicolai-resume-website.streamlit.app/
+Feel free to explore the website and get to know more about my professional journey: https://nicolai-resume-website.streamlit.app/